 - Mobile web traffic accounts for 54.8 percent of global web traffic.

 - 70 percent of the total digital media time in the US is spent on smartphones.

-- More than two-thirds of the total digital ad spend in 2019 was on mobile ads.
+- More than two-thirds of the total digital ad spend in the United States in 2021 was on mobile ads.

 - The global retail conversion rate on mobile phones is 1.82 percent, compared to 3.9 percent for desktops.

 - Six out of every ten smartphone users have tried voice search at least once in the past year.

 Start selling online now with ShopifyStart your free trial